 Alternatively, or in addition, governments can also create legal rules that provide financial incentives for private investment in startups, through tax credits for instance, which are common in many jurisdictions.
-This could potentially also encourage collaboration between existing large companies in the continent and emerging tech startups.
+This could potentially also encourage collaboration between existing large companies in the continent and emerging tech startups.142 d.
+Tax incentives for R&D

 An open data policy is a commitment by a government to provide access to its data for free.
-Open data is one that anyone can "freely access, use, re-use and redistribute ... for any purpose, without restrictions."
+Open data is one that anyone can "freely access, use, re-use and redistribute ... for any purpose, without restrictions."143 e.
+Tax benefits for startups